Adebruler/Recreational/README.md

 # Recreational
-A repository for things I've done for fun.
+A repository for coding I've done for fun.